- Number of A levels required:

 All BTEC students should contact us before submitting an application.

 International Baccalaureate Diploma: 6,6,5 in Higher level subjects plus 32 points overall.
+Higher level subjects need to include the required subjects as defined for the A-level qualification, where applicable.

 Graduate Entry Requirements: A relevant degree at 2.1 plus minimum BBB at A level or an unrelated degree at 2.1 plus minimum BBB to include Biology at A level.